Portugal golf expert Andy Waple is back to share his insights into the Lisbon golf scene and courses in the surrounding area… Over to you, Andy:

 Elsewhere in the Lisbon hinterland, the region of Northern Alentejo provides golf at Santo Estêvão and the two championship courses at Ribagolfe.

-Orizonte, Portugal’s largest golf course management company, offers stay-and-play breaks in a three-round golf passport that allows you to choose from six courses in the Costa Azul region, including Quinta do Peru, Aroeira 1 and II and Ribagolfe 1 and II, Santo Estêvão, and the 9-hole Oeriras.
+Orizonte, Portugal’s largest golf course management company, offers stay-and-play breaks in a three-round golf passport that allows you to choose from six courses in the Costa Azul region, including Quinta do Peru, Aroeira Pines Classic (formerly Aroeira 1) and Aroeira Challenge (formerly Aroeira II) and Ribagolfe Lakes (formerly Ribagolfe 1) and Ribagolfe Oaks (formerly Ribagolfe II) , Santo Estêvão, and also the 9-hole Oeriras.

 The Troia Resort features within Lisbon area golf, although its remote location 60 km from the capital means you have to be a dedicated player to go there.

 You’ll find the Troia Peninsula between the Sado Estuary and the Arrábida Natural Park and you can cross the Sado by ferry from the very pretty city of Setúbal to avoid a long road journey.